iStockphoto.com / Sean Pavone

 Discover more of natural Florida with Boggy Creek Airboat Rides in Kissimmee .
 From a dock on East Lake Tohopekaliga, your airboat skims across the Everglades headwaters on a river of grass while you watch for gators, birds and native wildlife.
 Afterwards, grab a sandwich at East Lake Fish Camp.

 Day 2: AfternoonTo stalk the elusive “bargainus fantasticus,” load the words Premium Outlets into your mapping device and aim the car in the direction of International Drive (I-Drive, to locals).
 Shooting from the wallet will bag trophy-size bargains at this shopping jungle, which harbors big-name designer stores Calvin Klein, Ann Taylor, Tommy Hilfiger and more.
 Head to the upscale Mall at Millenia on Conroy Road for Chanel, Gucci, Jimmy Choo and other chic brands.
+Have fun splurging a little.
+The more money you save on cheap airline tickets, the more you’ll have to spend shopping, right?

 If you've shopped until you're ready to drop, take a break and observe The Coca-Cola Orlando Eye at I-Drive 360 .
 With views of Central Florida, you'll be ready to go out and explore some more.
 Whether that means posing with celebrities at Madame Tussauds Orlando Wax Attraction , clowning around with clownfish at SEA LIFE Orlando Aquarium or venturing out farther on I-Drive for dinner is up to you.